 Learn more about nerve pain and neuralgia, as well as symptoms and treatment options

-Nerve pain sometimes called neuralgia or neuropathic pain, can occur when a certain health condition affects or damages the nerves that carry sensation to the brain and can feel very different to other kinds of pain.
+Nerve pain sometimes called neuralgia or neuropathic pain can occur when a certain health condition affects or damages the nerves that carry sensation to the brain and can feel very different to other kinds of pain.
 There are many types of nerve pain, including post-herpetic (which can occur after you’ve had shingles), trigeminal (which causes pain in the cheek or jaw), occipital (which causes pain at the base of your skull), and pudendal (which can cause pain in the area between your legs, sometimes referred to as the ‘saddle area’).
-In some cases, nerve pain can also be caused by problems affecting your central nervous system, as well in the nerves which run from your brain and spinal cord to your muscles and organs and could be due to a medical condition or injury.
+In some cases, nerve pain can also be caused by problems affecting your central nervous system, as well as the nerves which run from your brain and spinal cord to your muscles and organs and could be due to a medical condition or injury.

 What are the symptoms of nerve pain?

 Some of the symptoms of nerve pain include: